thejordanprice/MouseClickServer-PyAutoGUI/README.md

 Upon the first run, the server will generate an API key and display it in the command-line interface.
 The API key will be saved to `key.txt`.
 Subsequent runs will load the API key from the file.

+To generate a new API key, simply delete the `key.txt` file.

 ## Making a Mouse Click Request

 To trigger a mouse click, send an HTTP POST request to the `/click` endpoint with the API key in the `Authorization` header.
 The server will respond with a success message if the mouse click is successful.